Harco, Illinois: Mining

-To accommodate its workers, the coal company built four-room houses on the east side of town and the five and six room houses on the south side.
+To accommodate its workers, the coal company built four-room houses on the east side of town and five- and six-room houses on the south side.
 The houses were prefabricated Sears Catalog Homes shipped by railroad to the mine and then delivered to the building sites by wagon.
 Some of the families were living in tents and were so anxious to move in that they did so before the doorknobs were placed on the doors.

 When the Harco mine closed in April 1951, families living in the company houses were given evacuation notices.
 The houses were offered for sale at $50 a room, and several of the houses were moved intact.
 Some of the empty houses burned, and rest were torn down, for the land was not sold with the houses.

 Facilities

 The Harco post office was established on November 21, 1917, and Thomas Hoffman was its first postmaster.
 In later years, Lois C. Naugle was postmaster for twenty years, with the post office housed inside Naugle's general store.

 There was a one-room school known as 'Vinyard School'.
 A larger framed two-room school was built and ready in the fall of 1917.
 Several years later it burned down, and a large two-story brick five-room school building was built.

 J. Ogden opened the first store in the village.
 There was a forty-room hotel to accommodate the miners.
 Other stores included the Company Store, owned and operated by C. V. Parker; a grist mill and a grocery store run by Charlie Manier and a general store.
 The Gibbon's Drug Store had a registered pharmacist and a soda fountain, whilst another drug store also sold patent medicines and sundries.
 Dr. M. D. Empson and Dr. R. G. Bond practiced medicine in Harco.
 Neotere “Butch” LePontre ran the local meat market.
 The village had a shoe store, blacksmith, and a two-chair barbershop.

 There was a one-room jailhouse.
 For many years there was a wood-framed Baptist church in Harco and the Harco Baptist Church still exists.
 The Old Brushy Cemetery is nearby.